OscarB89/CV/README.md

 - Collating and interpreting market data to form the basis of fixed income analysis
 - Writing commentary on the performance of sovereign bond auctions and keeping up to date with the latest market developments
 - Monitoring trade ideas and maintaining the yield curve models

+## Skills

+#### Analytical skills

+Understanding the information critical to decision-makers has been the cornerstone of my approach at Arkera.
+I was routinely delivering intelligence to sector experts that they cannot find themselves.
+As the principal analyst at ETFGI, I assembled intelligence which ETF industry professionals relied on to make strategic decisions.
+I also developed new and innovative reports helping ETFGI expand its core business and bring transparency into the then opaque industry sectors of ESG and Smart Beta ahead of competitors.
+At Makers, I applied the same analytical skills by clearly defining the problem of each project and by breaking it down into smaller pieces, after having understood the requirements from a broader perspective.

+#### Communication and collaboration skills

+Clearly communicating ideas has been another important aspect of my professional life.
+I used to write market commentary and data analysis reports that I would then distribute to our clients on a daily/weekly and monthly basis.
+I would also collaborate with data scientists and engineers to source, process and deliver high quality information critical to decision-makers ahead of competitors.
+During my time at Makers, I have worked on a few group projects where I applied XP values, following practices such as daily stand-ups, retros as well as two-day sprints.

+#### Time management

+I used to work under pressure and tight deadlines in order to deliver market reports and analysis.
+My strong organisational skills allowed me to prioritise work appropriately as well as handle queries from internal and external clients on a daily basis.
+For my final project at Makers, I used the same time management and organisational skills, and delivered a fully-functional mobile app using the MERN stack in just 10 days.

 ## Education